SteveRidout/flashdown/README.md

 ## Key missing features

-These are all features I'd like to see but which don't exist yet:
+Here are some features I'd like to see but which don't exist yet:

-- Image support, including occlusion (e.g. show a diagram where certain labels are blanked out and you have to guess what they are)
+- Image support, including occlusion (e.g. show a diagram where certain labels are blanked out and you have to guess what they are).
+(This would be restricted only to terminal apps with the required image support)
-- Multiple choice challenges as alternative to the current self-graded and typing challenges
+- Multiple choice challenges as alternative to the current self-graded and typing challenges (perhaps only in the early stages of learning a card since it would be easier)
-- Setting to make